Is It Low FODMAP?

 Your verdict card lights up instantly.

-Try garlic for a high-risk trigger, banana for a low-FODMAP lower-risk option, or avocado for portion-sensitive guidance.
+Try garlic for a high-FODMAP flag, banana for a lower-FODMAP option, or avocado for portion-sensitive guidance.

 Low